Understating Picture Formats.

 - Like Gifs, support transparency & uses lossless compression.

-- Like JPEGs, PNG supports millions of colors.
+- Like JPEGs, PNG supports millions of colours.

 - Typically, larger than GIFs and JPEGs.

 - Graphics are written in SVG markup, which makes them editable through code.

 - Since they’re markup, they can be further styled through CSS.